facebookarchive/php-graph-sdk/README.md

 Tests
 -----

+Create a test app on [Facebook Developers](https://developers.facebook.com) and add your credentials to tests/FacebookTestCredentials.php.

-The tests can be executed by using this command from the tests directory:
+The tests can be executed by running this command from the tests directory:

     ../vendor/bin/phpunit --stderr .